PNME Theatre of Music

 PNME at EdFringe 19

 The Gray Cat and the Flounder is coming to the Edinburgh Festival Fringe in August 2019.
-We’re currently in talks with venue contacts and tech staff to make sure the space we end up in can accommodate the complex specifications of this show.

 The real Gray Cat and Flounder